zanac/pyHPSU/README.md

 4. MQTT Daemon mode
 pyHPSU starts in daemon mode, it subscribe an MQTT topic and listen forever waiting for commands.
-MQTT coordinates are specified through configuration file: the same property used by mqtt output plugin plus an additional COMMANDTOPIC.
+MQTT coordinates are specified through configuration file: the same property used by mqtt output plugin plus additional COMMANDTOPIC and STATUSTOPIC.
 The daemon subscribe to the topic

   PREFIX / COMMANDTOPIC / +

+and publish to the topic

+  PREFIX / STATUSTOPIC / <hpsu-command-name>

+publishing to COMMANDTOPIC with value '' or 'read' results in property red from hpsu and published to STATUSTOPIC publishing to COMMANDTOPIC with another value results in pyHPSU trying to change that value on specified hpsu property

 e.g.
   configuration file (e.g. /etc/pyHPSU/pyhpsu.conf)